 Many people have observed this happen, I'm not the first.
 It is done for therapeutic reasons as well...

 "Would you throw your kid in with a strange 500 pound dog with a huge set of teeth?..well...I suppose if that dog had a friendly smile and was water-loving."

 Dolphins have been used in therapy for disabled kids and over-worked adults.
 But is it always safe?
 Fonzie, a male dolphin, became famous for helping a local Keys boy overcome the effects of a stroke.
 Fonzie became the poster boy after this successful therapy...that is, until he was caught on videotape...er, mounting a tourist.

 "They're wise, they're mystical, we have much to learn from them... let's see if we can make them do flips!"

-Catherine Hillard testified to congress that she'd been attacked by a dolphin with such force, that she flew out of the water.
-The dolphin then raked her with his teeth leaving scars.
+Catherine Hillard testified to Congress that she'd been attacked by a dolphin with such force that she flew out of the water.
+The dolphin then raked her with his teeth, leaving scars.
 She explained that it turned out the dolphin had a reputation for this behavior.
-It seemed the dolphin named Little Bit had attacked her because of frustration, because he was being teased by a dolphin in another tank.
+It seemed the dolphin, named Little Bit, had attacked her out of frustration, because he was being teased by a dolphin in another tank.

-"If bugs were as socially intelligent as dolphins, would we find ourselves going around and kissing crickets?"
+"If bugs were as socially intelligent as dolphins, would we find ourselves going around kissing crickets?"

-While watching a dolphin show on TV, I heard the trainer tell the audience “That’s our Joey, the louder you clap the better she’ll perform her tricks.
-She loves to hear you applause!”
+While watching a dolphin show on TV, I heard the trainer tell the audience “That’s our Joey, the louder you clap, the better she’ll perform her tricks.
+She loves to hear your applause!”
 I was wondering if she’d ever bring attention to the dolphin who didn’t like loud clapping.

 “I know!
 Let's lock ourselves in a small room and periodically receive treats for interacting with people we not only have never seen before, but who don’t speak our language!”